 You told me to go fly a kite.

-Well, go ahead, because I don't believe that story for a second.
+Well, go ahead because I don't believe that story for a second.

-I don't like he wouldn't remember it.
+I don't believe he wouldn't remember.

 He does how many shows a year?